ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ## Objective

-**This guide explains how to upgrade from a previous (DC or SDDC) virtual DataCenter (vDC) to a new (Essentials or Premier) vDC**
+**This guide explains how to upgrade from a previous (DC or SDDC) virtual DataCenter (vDC) to a new (Essentials or Premier) vDC.**

-In 2020, OVHcloud have launched 2 new ranges Essentials and Premier.
+In 2020, OVHcloud has launched 2 new ranges Essentials and Premier.
 You can now upgrade from commercial ranges prior to 2019 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.

 There are two aspects involved in this process